51Degrees/documentation/src/features/logging.md

 # Configuration

 Idiomatic set up of logging varies greatly between languages, but the basic principals apply to all.
-A logger factory is provided to all @builders so everything has access to logging functionality by creating a logger for its instance.
+Both an @elementbuilder, and a @pipelinebuilder, are provided with a **logger factory** so that every new object that is created has **logging** functionality specific to its instance.
 Standard log levels are adhered to, so the information logged can be limited to 'warn' for example.

 @startsnippets
 @showsnippet{dotnet,C#}